Survey reveals high rates of sexual assault among Native American women, many of them homeless

 • 42 percent of the women had attempted suicide at some point in their lives;

-• 34 percentbinge-drank weekly or daily after the attack;
+• 34 percent binge-drank weekly or daily after the attack;

 • A small number of women reported their assaults to police and an even smaller percentage — only eight cases — resulted in a conviction of the perpetrator;